gduguey/DiffUS/README.md

 Each file is a **3D matrix of size `256×256×256`** representing the brain volume in 3D space, with **0.5 mm voxel spacing**.

+##

+About the contents of the github: as this project is still ongoing, the files are a little bit rough aruond the edges.
+Interesting files in notebooks and src include:

+notebooks:
+- [DEMO] REUBEN DATA * : rendering of our ray propagation model through RemindReg datasets (these are result files)
+- [DEMO] Modeling Choices : demo of our ray propagation model
+- [DEMO] Train MRI to Impedance MLP - GPU: simple MLP to try and backprop to the correct MRI -> Acoustic Impedance function.

+src:
+- renderer.py: main logic file.
+The plot_beam_frame function is the one responsible for the rendering.
+- cone.py / utils.py: utility files with little useful functions

+## Additional Documentation

+- [Blog Post](blogpost.md): Overview of the project's motivation, challenges, and future directions.
+- [Forward Physics](forward_physics.md): Detailed explanation of the forward modeling approach used in this project.
+- [Ultrasound Physics](USphysics.md): In-depth discussion of the acoustic physics principles underlying the simulation.

 ## Useful Resources